-That’s why I am offering this class at the low price of $25 a month ($50 if you need me to grade your work)!
+That’s why I am offering this class at the low price of $25 a month!

 Once upon a time in America, Latin was included in a child’s education.
 That’s no longer the case, I know, but I would like to, at least, make Latin affordable again.

 Join up.
-You have nothing to loose, and an impressive skill to gain.
+You have nothing to lose, and an impressive skill to gain.